navio/nextjs-skeleton/README.md

-This is a Working Version of Webpack Babel and React
+Skeleton
 =========================
+This is a Working Version of:
+* Webpack
+* Babel
+* React
+* React